OrangeRectanglePerson/cs6131-assignment1/README.md

 # cs6131-assignment1

 A foray into web design as part of my school's computer science module.
+It is a template frontend for an online business directory/phonebook.

 Below is the template Vue setup instructions.